 In the Conservation Area, the balance of traditional brick walls, trees, and hedges forms appealing boundary treatments between public and private areas.
-Notably, the tall red brick walls around the Hall (see Error!
-R eference source not found.) and the Dower House stands out as key elements.
+Notably, the tall red brick walls around the Hall (see Figure 29) and the Dower House stand out as key elements.
 Smaller buildings often have lower walls, offering views into front gardens and beyond to houses and open fields.
 Some old agricultural structures with their weathered red brick walls facing the sidewalks contribute to the uniform look of the streets.